 Lie, lay, lied, laid, layed… Does it even matter?
 We understand each other anyway, right?
 In fact, it does matter.
-Using an incorrect form increases the risk of misunderstanding at best, and, at worst, it may make you sound uneducated.
+Using an incorrect form increases the risk of misunderstanding at best, and it may make you sound uneducated.

 The difference between “lie” and “lay” is actually not so hard to understand:

 to lie somewhere = to be located somewhere OR